 Two die in Buchanan County house fire

 Aug.
-29—Two people have died in a residential fire in Buchanan County.
+30—RAVEN, Va. — Two people have died in a residential fire in Buchanan County.

 The Virginia State Police (VSP) said Monday the fire was reported at 7:36 p.m. on Friday in the 1200 block of Meadows Road in the community of Raven.